What is moxifloxacin hydrochloride?

 - About any medical conditions you have or have had, for example, diabetes or liver problems.

 - If you are pregnant or plan to become pregnant.
 Whether moxifloxacin hydrochloride can harm an unborn baby is unknown.
-Moxifloxacin hydrochloride should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Talk to your health care provider about possible risks with taking moxifloxacin hydrochloride when pregnant.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+Moxifloxacin hydrochloride may affect the way other medicines or products work, and other medicines or products may affect how moxifloxacin hydrochloride works.
 Ask your health care provider if there are interactions between moxifloxacin hydrochloride and the other medicines you take.

 Ask your health care provider about possible side effects from moxifloxacin hydrochloride.
 Your health care provider will tell you what to do if you have side effects.